moradisaed/ADMCDD/README.md

 # ADMCDD

-Small infrared target detection using absolute average difference weighted by cumulative directional derivatives
+__"Small infrared target detection using absolute average difference weighted by cumulative directional derivatives"___

 If you are using this code in your researches, kindly cite the following paper: